We hope you understand that we cannot respond individually to questions featured in this catalogue.

 If you had booked a visa appointment and you would like to rebook, the previous booking needs to be cancelled first.
-In this case, please contact the visa section of the German Embassy Kampala by sending an email to email@example.com
+In this case, please follow the cancellation link in your confirmation email or contact the visa section of the German Embassy Kampala by sending an email to email@example.com

 In order to allow other applicants to book your slot, we kindly ask you to inform us in advance if you cannot come to the Embassy on your appointment's day.